Photo Equipment

 It took about the same 4.5 minutes, hitting a peak transfer of about 26MB/s.
 Not detectably faster, so it's still Firewire that is setting the pace.
 (The USB reader runs along at a 'blistering' 2.2MB/s, not very impressive.
 The old FW-400 reader manages about 11.5MB/s, quite a bit better than USB.)

 (The cheap 'Jumpshot' CF reader I bought Daniel is from Lexar, and it turns out that it can only read Lexar-branded cards.
-Useless, in other words, and practically worthless.)
+Useless, in other words, and practically worthless.
+I got rid of it.)

 Saturday, December 3, 2022